mohan/php-helpers/docs/php-helpers-catalyst-book.md

 ---

 ## 2. What is PHP
-PHP is one of the well known programming languages.
+PHP is one of the many well known programming languages.
 It is designed specifically to be used with HTML, which is used for building graphical user interface (GUI) with XML (Extended Markup Language) like syntax.

 There are three languages related to PHP -